Things to think about before you arrive in London

 The UK is generally a safe place with low levels of crime but, whenever you travel to a new country, it is vital that you look after yourself.

-In an emergency, call 999 to contact the police, fire brigade or ambulance.
-This call is free of charge from any UK phone but should only be used in an emergency.
-If you need to report a crime or an incident that is not an emergency, dial 101, or ask someone at your school or accommodation to contact your local police station for you.
+In an emergency, you can call 999 to contact the police, fire brigade or ambulance.
+This call is free of charge from any UK phone but you should only be use it in an emergency.
+However, if it is not an emergency, for example if you need to report a crime or an incident, dial 101.
+Additionally, you can ask someone at your school or accommodation to contact your local police station for you.

-As an international student coming to the UK, it is a good idea to make sure you’ve learnt as much as you can about your school and the local area before you arrive.
+It is a good idea to make sure you learn as much as you can about your school and the local area before you arrive in London.
 Use the internet to familiarise yourself with UK customs, British manners and relevant laws.
 This will help you to be more aware of crime or fraud risks and less likely to become a victim.

-International Students can be specifically targeted by criminals because they assume you won’t know the area and will have lots of valuable items.
-Important: if it’s not necessary, don’t bring it.
+Unfortunately, international Students can be targeted by criminals.
+This is because they think you won’t know the area and will have lots of valuable items.
+An important note: if it’s not necessary, don’t bring it.
 Some valuables are safer left at home.

-Making friends with students who know the area and can show you around or give you advice on the best areas to live in would be a good.
+You should make friends with students who know the area.
+This way they can show you around or give you advice on the best areas to live in would be a good.

-Make sure you know where you will be living, making your way around and how to get to and from your accommodation and Rose of York.
+Before you arrive in London, make sure you know where you will be living.
+Pay attention to the directions from your accommodation and Rose of York and the surrounding areas.
 If in doubt, ask a flatmate or host to help direct you!

-Don’t carry huge amounts of cash with you when in the UK, £50 is the most you would realistically want to have with you.
-Just use a credit or debit card to pay for things.
+Don’t carry large amounts of cash with you when in the UK.
+Realistically, you would only want £50 at the most.
+Simply use a credit or debit card to pay for things.

 Make sure you have travel and property insurance that covers you abroad.
 Check to see if you need medical insurance too.
 Keep a photocopy of your travel documents and passport’s data page and any visa information in a safe place.